In this article, you will learn about the HEIMDAL Agent interface.

 - Turn Real-Time scanning for network files and archives on or off.
 Be advised that these may slow down your network and CPU performances

-- Adjust the time interval when Thor Vigilance updates the new viruses interval.
-The minimum interval of 2 hours is recommended to be protected as soon as a virus is released online.
+Adjust the time interval when Next-Gen Antivirus updates the new viruses interval.
+A minimum interval of 2 hours is recommended to be protected as soon as a virus is released online.

 34. Settings – Notifications